bmarne/cardsortplus/README.md

 - Have an overview of the results in a basic but efficient enough visual interface showing them
 ![Screenshot showing results in a table with a percentage of each answer for each category](./images/results.png)

-Card Sort + is a (friendly) soft fork of [Card Sort](https://github.com/indigane/cardsort).
+Cardsort+ is a (friendly) soft fork of [Card Sort](https://github.com/indigane/cardsort).
 It was created to [implement some missing features](https://github.com/indigane/cardsort/pull/6).
 The new features are:

 - Allows adding local images with a relative or an absolute file path (Card Sort only allows adding online images with an HTTP path, and embedded images with a data path).
 - Enables users to edit card content (then, the old content is shown as struck through).